-Seeing an opportunity for a fresh start, I thought zeroscaping/xeriscaping might be a solution, but it doesn't appear to be a smart move for Oklahoma.
+This early on, many Oklahomans are seeing an opportunity for a fresh start and Googling zeroscaping/xeriscaping as their solid solution, but it doesn't appear to be a smart move for Oklahoma.
 Here's why.

 There's a large chance it'll run your electric bill up.